 The effect of COVID-19 on online shopping has been vast.
 The eCommerce world has grown in 2020 in ways that were expected to take years.
 Much larger percentages of retailer’s revenue is all of a sudden coming from online sales.
 This change is welcome and exciting, but results in order fulfillment difficulties and challenges that must be addressed immediately.

 COVID-19 pushed new customers into the online scene and boosted existing buyers to buy more than before.
-Baby boomers are among the newest online buyers; many, for example, doing their grocery shopping online and trying out grocery delivery for the first time due to the pandemic.
+Baby boomers are among the newest online buyers; many, for example, did their grocery shopping online and tried out grocery delivery for the first time due to the pandemic.

 However, shipping and the logistics involved are not the only challenge on hand.
 As Amazon and the other leading players in the field upped the expectations of customers nationwide, new eCommerce retailers (or experienced stores who want to keep up with the times) need to meet growing customer expectations.